texane/wiloc/README.md

 #### Delegate a DNS zone
-First, you have to configure your DNS server so that queries to a particular subdomain (let say my.zone.com) are redirected to the wiloc server.
+First, you have to configure your DNS server so that queries to a particular subdomain (let say my.zone.com) are redirected to the WiLoc server.
 You can find more information on DNS tunneling
 here:
 http://beta.ivc.no/wiki/index.php/DNS_Tunneling